 - Steroid injections to relieve pain

-Backaches caused by any type of a back injury can still be very serious, and can even cause permanent pain and permanent disability, even when surgery is not recommended.
+Backaches caused by any type of injury can still be very serious, and can even cause permanent pain and permanent disability, even when surgery is not recommended.

 How long does back pain last after a car accident?

-There is not a general answer that will apply to everyone who has suffered a back injury after a car accident, but in general most people with back pain will see improvement within the first few months as injured connective tissue begins to heal.
+There is not a general answer that will apply to everyone who has suffered an injury after an automobile crash, but in general most people with pain will see improvement within the first few months as injured connective tissue begins to heal.

-Need help for back pain after a car accident?
+Need help with back pain after a car accident?
 Call the attorneys at Michigan Auto Law.

-If you have suffered back pain after a car accident and/or back injury after car accident and you have questions about your legal rights and the significant legal compensation that you may be entitled to, call us toll free at (800) 777-0028 for a free consultation with one of our experienced back injury attorneys.
+If you have suffered back pain after a car accident and/or an injury and you have questions about your legal rights and the significant legal compensation that you may be entitled to, call us toll free at (800) 777-0028 for a free consultation with one of our experienced attorneys.